© 2020 Baptist Health. All Rights Reserved.

 If you answered "yes."
-You shouldn't donate blood until one year after your blood transfusion or transplant surgery.
+You shouldn't donate blood until 3 months after your blood transfusion or transplant surgery.
 You cannot ever donate if you had a dura mater transplant.

 Are you taking blood-thinning medications, or do you have a history of bleeding disorders?